-All new Gateway tutors are required to complete a Tutor Training Seminar.
+All new Gateway tutors are required to complete the Non-credit Tut 199.
 The seminars consist of five two-hour meetings.
 The training includes topics such as an introduction to tutor roles, effective sequences for tutoring sessions, questioning techniques, an introduction to Bloom's Taxonomy, learning styles, and training on cultural considerations.
 Gateway tutors must complete this seminar while in their first semester of tutoring in order for them to continue tutoring in subsequent semesters.